notvelleda/uclinux-mac-plus/README.md

 ## requirements
 you need Think C 5.0 to build the stage 1 loader, however the disk image includes a pre-built stage 1 for convenience

-you'll also need [Mini vMac](https://www.gryphel.com/c/minivmac/index.html) and [ImportFl](https://www.gryphel.com/c/minivmac/extras/importfl/) (to import files into Mini vMac), or some other way to put things in a disk image with another emulator
+you'll also need [Mini vMac](https://www.gryphel.com/c/minivmac/index.html) and [ImportFl](https://www.gryphel.com/c/minivmac/extras/importfl/) (to import files into Mini vMac), or some other way to put things in a disk image with another emulator ([hfsutils](https://www.mars.org/home/rob/proj/hfs/) works very well)

 for everything else, you need Docker and a POSIX compatible shell